Development of Chemical Strategies

 Our traceless chemical ligation strategy enables the labeling of target proteins while maintaining their innate function, thereby alleviating functional perturbations associated with common molecular biology techniques.
 It is thus perfectly suited to deliver biophysical reporter probes and to characterize the interaction of proteins in real time, in live cells.

 In our quest to understand how synaptic connections get eliminated in the brain, we have identified a set of proteins involved in cellular signaling between neurons and astrocytes.
-One such protein found only in astrocytes is intregrin αVβ5 (ITGαVβ5).
+One such protein found only in astrocytes is integrin αVβ5 (ITGαVβ5).
 Whereas members of the large family of integrins have attracted a lot of attention for their potential role in cancer, the exact function of ITGαVβ5 in the brain remains unsolved.
 This is in part due to the lack of tools available to study signaling proteins in living system.

 Evidence suggests that ITGαVβ5 may be involved in synapse elimination by triggering endocytosis processes.